Prader-Willi syndrome (PWS) is group of symptoms caused by a rare genetic disorder. It can cause a variety of problems with growth and development.

 5/17/2012 DynaMed's Systematic Literature Surveillance

-https://dynamed.ebscohost.com/about/about-us: Siemensma EP, Tummers-de Lind van Wijngaarden RF, et al. Beneficial effects of growth hormone treatment on cognition in children with Prader-Willi syndrome: a randomized controlled trial and longitudinal study.
+http://www.ebscohost.com/dynamed: Siemensma EP, Tummers-de Lind van Wijngaarden RF, et al. Beneficial effects of growth hormone treatment on cognition in children with Prader-Willi syndrome: A randomized controlled trial and longitudinal study.

 J Clin Endocrinol Metab.

 Last reviewed February 2015 by Michael Woods, MD